Stuart88/U-Mod/README.md

 # U-Mod

-**DevTool**: Simple WPF application for curating and update the mod list used by the installer
+**DevTool**: Simple WPF application for curating and updating the mod list used by the installer

 **U-Mod.Shared**: Shared resources use across all U-Mod projects